ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Editing/REDItools_Customized_Pipeline/Step_1___PostREDItoolsRun/Step_10___Removal_Of_DBsnp_Sites/README.md

 | `RSCRIPT_PATH` | Path to the R script  |

 3) Edit the job scheduling directives of the bash script as needed.
+4) Edit the version of R loaded as needed (we used R version `4.2.2`)
-4) Run the bash script per pre-filtratation.
+5) Run the bash script per pre-filtratation.